brandonmakai/brandonmakai/README.md

-Certainly!
-Here's a GitHub README for your account:

 Hi, nice to see you here.
 This page is dedicated to the various passion projects that I create due to my obsession with new shiny toys.
 Hope you enjoy your stay!